microsoft/aiida-autocas/README.md

 ## Installation

-The plugin can be installed using pip and the pyproject.toml file assuming AiiDA has already been installed.
+The plugin can be installed using pip assuming AiiDA has already been installed.
 ```bash
 git clone https://github.com/microsoft/aiida-autocas.git
 cd aiida-autocas